 If you are new to steelhead fishing, the Deschutes River is one of the best possible places to be introduced to the sport.
 The fish are eager and aggressive to small surface flies, so anglers using floating line and light Spey rods will be able to cover the water effectively.
 All of our guides are excellent and patient Spey instructors, as well as enthusiastic coaches who will see to it that novice anglers are in the water that offers them the best chance at hooking a steelhead.
 On all of our guided steelhead trips, anglers will be expected to rise before dawn in order for their guide to see to it that they are standing in the best spot when the day’s fishing begins.
 Your guide or camp host will have coffee ready the moment you wake, and will also have a to-go breakfast ready for you to take with you in the boat.

-You will stop at various steelhead runs during the course of the day, where you will use a two-handed, or Spey, rod to cast out over great swaths of water with a floating line and small swinging fly pattern.
-By the mid-day when we settle into the shade for lunch, many anglers are ready to take a short catnap.
-The middle of the day is a fine time to rest, as the sun is usually too bright for steelhead to show much aggression.
-In the evening, anglers and steelhead both are ready for more action, and fly anglers will have the greatest opportunity to hook steelhead just before dark when the water temperature drops a degree or two.
+You will stop at various steelhead runs during the course of the day, where you will use a two-handed, or Spey, rod to cast out over great swaths of water with both a floating line and sink tip rig depending on the time of day.
+By the mid-day when we settle into the shade for lunch and a little down time.
+Typically this is the time of day we switch to sink tip lines with exception of those rare cloudy days.
 When the fishing hours are over, the riverside fun hours kick off with appetizers and beverages in a comfortable camp setting.
 Laughter echoes off the canyon walls as anglers spin tales of the day’s fishing, and friendships grow as strong and deep as the Deschutes River.